-Students were sitting on roofs and balconies to hear his speech.
+Students sat on roofs and balconies to hear his speech.
 There were placards encouraging King to run for President the following year with running mate Spock.
 That’s Dr. Benjamin Spock, not Mr. Spock.

 “You, in a real sense, have been the conscience of the academic community and our nation.“

-In 1968, King gave a prescient speech called “I’ve Been to the Mountaintop,” in which he said about God that:
+In 1968, King gave a prescient speech called “I’ve Been to the Mountaintop,” in which he said about God:

 “He’s allowed me to go up to the mountain!
 And I’ve looked over, and I’ve seen the Promised Land.
 I may not get there with you.
 But I want you to know tonight, that we, as a people, will get to the Promised Land.
 And so I’m happy tonight.
 I’m not worried about anything.
 I’m not fearing any man.
 Mine eyes have seen the Glory of the coming of the Lord! “